akanadocs/docs-test/ag/policies/using_the_business_service_level_policy.md

 ---
 layout: page
-title: Using the Business Metrics Policy SLA Policy
+title: Using the Business Service Level Policy
 description: Learn how to .
 product: ag
 category: learn
 sub-nav-class: QoS Policies
 weight:	7
 type: page
-nav-title: Using the Business Metrics Policy SLA Policy
+nav-title: Using the Business Service Level Policy
 ---

-## Using the Business Metrics SLA Policy
+## Using the Business Service Level Policy
 Learn how to .